thomasmartinsen-zz/WirelessSensorTag/README.md

 # WirelessSensorTag.NET

-##.NET wrapper on top of WirelessSensorTag JSON api.
+##.NET client on top of WirelessSensorTag JSON api.

-Currently the tool only supports the following parts of the API:
+Currently the client only supports the following parts of the API:

 * ethLogShared.asmx
  * GetLatestTemperatureRawDataByUUID